backstage/backstage/.changeset/swift-baboons-refuse.md

 }
 ```

-This will ensure that the `scaffolder-backend` backage can add handlers for the `url` protocol which is becoming the standard when registering entities in the `catalog`
+This will ensure that the `scaffolder-backend` package can add handlers for the `url` protocol which is becoming the standard when registering entities in the `catalog`